grant guidelinesdoctoralindividualinstitutionallibraryfaqs

 2019/2020

-• Yun-Chen Lu -- UC Santa Barbara "Gao Fenghan's (1683-1749) Path to Eccentricity and the Growth of Epigraphical Writing in Early Qing Yangzhou"
+• Yun-Chen Lu, University of California, Santa Barbara -- "Gao Fenghan's (1683–1749) Path to Eccentricity and the Growth of Epigraphical Writing in Early Qing Yangzhou"

 2018/2019